PhilipNaudus/simple_site-gh-pages/pages/overview/question_about_mulans_legend_and_history.md

 <img class="fillimg" src="/assets/images/articles/fiercely_filial/wang_qingyun_hua_mulans_fiance.png" alt="Wang Qingyun, Mulan's fiance.
 Included as an illustration in an early woodblock printing of Fierce and Filial." />
 <figcaption style="text-align: center;"><i>Wang Qingyun, Mulan’s fianc&eacute;.</i></figcaption>
 </figure>

-<h2>How old was Mulan when she joined the army?
-How long did she serve?</h2>

-Most retellings indicate that Mulan was a teenager.
-Only *[Fierce and Filial](/pages/qing/fierce_and_filial)* mentions her exact age—seventeen years old.
-Because she served for twelve years, she would have returned at the age of twenty-nine.

 <h2>Who was the enemy Mulan fought against?</h2>